austineamonn/SummerResearch2024/README.md

 ```

 ### [Alternative Future Topic Preprocessing](src/IntelliShield/data_preprocessing/alternate_future_topics.py):
 In this alternative preprocessing method, future topics are split into 5 columns with each column containing one of the five recommended future topics per student.
-Take the preprocessed dataset as an input
+Takes the preprocessed dataset as an input.
+This method is used for the targets for the the novel 'Regressification' models.

 ```python
 from pandas import pd